enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 .. code-block:: c++

    EnzoReconstructor* construct_reconstructor
-    (const std::vector<std::string> active_reconstructed_quantities,
+    (const std::vector<std::string> active_primitive_keys,
      std::string name, enzo_float theta_limiter);

-The factory method requires that we register the names of the non-passive scalar primitive quantities that are are to be reconstructed via ``active_reconstructed_quantities``.
+The factory method requires that we register the keys of the non-passive scalar primitive quantities that are are to be reconstructed via ``active_primitive_keys``.
 We specify the name of the reconstruction algorithm, ``name``.
-Note that the names of the primitive quantites should match quantities specified in ``FIELD_TABLE`` ; for more details about ``FIELD_TABLE``, see :ref:`Centered-Field-Registry`
+Note that the primitive keys should correspond to quantities specified in ``FIELD_TABLE`` ; for more details about ``FIELD_TABLE``, see :ref:`Centered-Field-Registry`